bomonike/bomonike.github.io/mondrian-gen.md

 ## GenAI

-Currently, this program has both local programming and Generative AI (GenAI) API calls to create (from text prompt) a PNG image file of art in the "pure abstract Neoplasticism style"
+Currently, this program has both local programming and Generative AI (GenAI) API calls to create (from text prompt) a <strong>PNG image</strong> file that can be printed and possibly sold as NFT art.

-This is to see how the different ways of creating horizontal and vertical lines of rectangular boxes filled with primary colors compare with the intuitive beauty of works manually created by Mondrian himself.
+Perhaps in the future, this workflow can be extended to other output formats: text, audio/music, video, 3D objects for printing, synthetic data, code.

+Criteria for evaluating foundation LLMs:
+   * Competitive advantages
+   * Incremental Investment (leveraging existing skills on AWS, GCP, Azure, Databricks, etc.)
+   * Cost (acquiring expertise, license fees, fine-tuning, and running models)
+   * Vendor lock-in
+   * Privacy & Security (private data leaked to China?)
+   * Quality (hallucinations due to lack of content in the LLM's corpus)
+   * Latency (does it waste your time creating or running the workflow?)
+   * Biases (promoting toxic & malicious stereotypes in data used to build the model)
+   * Debugging (logging, NeMo Guardrails)

+Regulations around AI:
+   * EU AI Act
+   * US Algorithmic Accounting Act 2022
+   * Japan AI regulation approach 2023
+   * California Regulation of Automated Decision Tools
+   * Biden-Harris Responsible AI Actions 2023 and Trump EO 2025

 ## Why Mondrian?

+This effort is to see how the different ways of creating horizontal and vertical lines of rectangular boxes filled with primary colors compare with the intuitive beauty of works manually created by Mondrian himself.
+Some call the art style "pure abstract Neoplasticism".

 I came to generate my fake art in Piet Mondrian style because it seemed easy to create his style in computer code: rectangular blocs with sharp corners and filled with primary colors.